 When used correctly, adjustable desks allow you to work standing, sitting, or reclining, helping those who struggle with pain and discomfort from only sitting all day.
 And you never know when an unexpected injury or illness may make you grateful for the ability to work in a reclining position.

 Last but not least, spend whatever it takes to get an office chair that you can sit in comfortably for the majority of the day.
-Even if you have a standing desk, it’s likely you’ll still sit for phone calls or other types of work while off your feet.
-A comfortable swivel chair is the centerpiece of any home office.
+Even if you have a standing desk, likely, you’ll still sit for phone calls or other types of work while off your feet.
+A comfortable swivel chair is the centrepiece of any home office.